This post may contain affiliate links via Amazon's affiliate advertising program. See privacy policy

 If you can’t find culantro, sub in cilantro—but know you missin’ a little bit of that bassline magic.
 This dish can be made with pinto beans or kidney beans too!
 You can find cranberry beans in the dry bean aisle at some grocery stores, but definitely in Caribbean focused markets.

-Pair with tender reverse seared pork chops, fried sweet plantains, or a bowl of buttery and cheesy baked grits to ride this groove all the way home.
+Pair these beans with a few vegan sides like Southern collard greens and mac and cheese.
+If not limited to vegan meal that serve with tender reverse seared pork chops, fried sweet plantains, or a bowl of buttery and cheesy baked grits to ride this groove all the way home.

 Keep up with my food exploits on Instagram and YouTube.
 If you like any of the music you find on the site, visit me at Spotify to find curated playlists.